pinpox/lollypops/README.md

 ## Usage

 After configuration (see below) you will be able to run lollypops passing it one or more arguments to specify which tasks to run.
-To see what tasks are avaiable use `--list-all`.
+To see what tasks are available use `--list-all`.
 Arguments are passed verbantim to go-task, use `--help` to get a full list of options including output customizaion and debugging capabilities or consult it's [documentation](https://taskfile.dev/usage/)